google/flax/docs/nnx/mnist_tutorial.md

 The [`nnx.jit`](https://flax.readthedocs.io/en/latest/api_reference/flax.nnx/transforms.html#flax.nnx.jit) decorator traces the `train_step` function for just-in-time compilation with
-[XLA](https://www.tensorflow.org/xla), optimizing performance on hardware accelerators. `nnx.jit` is similar to [`jax.jit`](https://jax.readthedocs.io/en/latest/_autosummary/jax.jit.html#jax.jit), except it can transforms functions that contain NNX objects as inputs and outputs.
+[XLA](https://www.tensorflow.org/xla), optimizing performance on hardware accelerators. `nnx.jit` is similar to [`jax.jit`](https://jax.readthedocs.io/en/latest/_autosummary/jax.jit.html#jax.jit), except it can transforms functions that contain Flax NNX objects as inputs and outputs.

 **NOTE**: in the above code we performed serveral inplace updates to the model, optimizer, and metrics, and we did not explicitely return the state updates.
-This is because NNX transforms respect reference semantics for NNX objects, and will propagate the state updates of the objects passed as input arguments.
-This is a key feature of NNX that allows for a more concise and readable code.
+This is because Flax NNX transforms respect reference semantics for Flax NNX objects, and will propagate the state updates of the objects passed as input arguments.
+This is a key feature of Flax NNX that allows for a more concise and readable code.

 +++